-Bow Shade (option)
+Bow Shade and Cockpit Shade (Option)

-If equipped, set up the bow shade as follows (see Figure 2.25.2):
+If equipped, set up the each shade as shown (see Figure 2.22.1):

 - 1. Assemble four pole sections into two poles. - 2.
 Insert poles into bow rod holders - 3.
 Follow the canvas care instructions in chapter 5, Care and Maintenance.